…that mankind are more disposed to suffer while evils are sufferable, than to right themselves by abolishing the forms

-Given the attention span of the average American adult, it is extremely difficult to convey a thoughtful and detailed message to the masses.
+Given the attention span of the average American adult, it is difficult to convey a thoughtful message to the masses.
 Nonetheless, we must make our best attempt.
-The current situation in Oregon, the previous situation at the Bundy Ranch, and future events yet to come, have at the core an ever-expanding U.S. Federal Government with a seemingly unquenchable thirst for control over state land.
+The current situation in Oregon and the previous situation at Bundy Ranch were an attempt at just that.
+The Federal Government received the message on the ever-expanding, unquenchable thirst for control over state land.

-Federal agencies, such as the Bureau of Land Management, the Environmental Protection Agency, the Bureau of Alcohol, Tobacco, Firearms, Explosives, Chips and Dip, have been given a blank check to write memorandums and issue directives all without the burden of accountability to the American voter and taxpayer.
+Federal agencies, such as the BLM, the EPA, the ATF have a blank check to write memorandums and issue directives.
+All without the burden of accountability to the American voter and taxpayer.

 The question before the people is whether or not the creation of autonomous agencies jives with the founding principles.
 Remember, these agencies have allegiance to their masters in the District of Columbia.
 Not the individual citizens of the nation and indeed passes Constitutional muster.

-When the Federal government creates bureaucracies and then grants them the authority to defacto create law by decree, definition, and memorandum, do they violate their oaths to the Constitution of the United States of America and thereby the people?
+When the Federal government creates bureaucracies and grants them the authority to defacto create law by decree, definition, and memorandum, do they violate their oaths to the Constitution of the United States of America and thereby the people?

 When a government agency, whose leaders and personnel are unaccountable to the voters and in fact immune from repercussions from the taxpayers, create defacto laws and then persecute the people for violation of their memorandums, what state do we have other than tyranny?

-Whether or not you are concerned about the specific incidents surrounding the Bundy Ranch event or current Oregon protests, you have a choice to make.
-Do you believe that by the very nature of its existence that the US Federal Government has the Constitutional authority to create autonomous agencies to oversee all aspects of your daily life?
+If you’re concerned, or not, about the incidents surrounding the Bundy Ranch and Oregon protests, you must make a choice.
+Do you believe that the US Government has the Constitutional authority to create autonomous agencies to oversee your daily life?